 Following up on violators will emphasize the importance and impact of compliance through fines and penalties.
 Following up on non-violators will establish and keep good rapport with the retailers and will promote voluntary compliance.
 Certificates of Recognition can be used to reward compliant retailers.
 These are available upon request from the Comptroller’s office.

 Compliance Education of School-Aged Youth

 Providing comprehensive compliance education, knowledge of the laws regarding possession of cigarettes, e-cigarettes or tobacco products by minors, and the consequences of violating those laws are critical to conveying the importance of children not using cigarettes, e-cigarettes or tobacco products.
 This education should include information on health effects of cigarettes, e-cigarettes and tobacco products along with prevention strategies to minors' using cigarettes, e-cigarette and tobacco products.

 Enforcement of Minor in Possession (MIP)

-Educating and enforcing retailer compliance with tobacco laws may keep youth from purchasing tobacco products.
-However, young people will turn to social sources (e.g. older friends and family members) of tobacco products as commercial sources are reduced.
+Educating and enforcing retailer compliance with cigarette, e-cigarette and tobacco laws may keep youth from purchasing cigarettes, e-cigarettes or tobacco products.
+However young people will turn to social sources (e.g. older friends and family members) of cigarettes, e-cigarettes or tobacco products as commercial sources are reduced.
 Assessing the fines and penalties associated with a Minor in Possession infraction may deter youth from smoking in the future.